ImTom6/IRP_2026/Methylation Analysis/UXM_Pipeline/README.md

 Requires all .bam files inside a directory along with a .txt listing the pathways for all files.

 **Outputs:**
-Outputs stacked bar chart estimating the proportions of different tissue types, along with a .csv that can be used to produce your own graphs.
+Outputs stacked bar chart estimating the proportions of different tissue types, along with a .csv that can be combined with other .csvs in Plot_UXM.R to produce one graph comparing all samples.

 **Requirements:**